StydeNet/html/docs/alert-messages.md

 This middleware is needed to persist the alert messages after each request is completed.

-By default the alert messages will be persisted using the Laravel's session component.
+By default the alert messages will persist using the Laravel's session component.
 But you could also create your own implementation.

 ## Translations